 The Columbus Front Steps Project: How We Found Connection During the COVID-19 Crisis is included with the cost of general admission.

 Not a member?
 Join today!

-You do not need to purchase tickets in advance.
 If you need help planning your visit, call 614.221.6801.
 Click here for information about ticket prices, parking, and additional visit information.

 Discover quarantine stories of local families and individuals through the lens of Worthington-based photographer Erin Brown.

 • For over nine years, Erin Brown has dedicated her photographic practice to family portraiture— capturing expressions of love and interconnectedness unique to each family.